 Adrian and Emma brooks are nowhere to be found but we were actually on the same train going back to Newcastle where we spent talking all the way to Darlington where their stop was.
 He had a massive 8 mins PB clocking at 3:29:45 hours.

 I must admit this race is a lesson learnt to always stick with the race plan.
-Never stop fighting until the fight until the fight is done.
+Never stop fighting until the fight is done.
 That sub 04.00 will hunt me down and Manchester marathon will be my Everest next year.
 I just can’t wait to run with the TBH gang in Edinburgh Marathon next month.
 See you there

 By Bam Rashid